Kalyana Rathriyil

 Kalyana Rathriyil is a 1966 Indian Malayalam-language crime thriller film directed by M. Krishnan Nair and produced by M. Raju Mathan.
 The film stars Prem Nazir, Adoor Bhasi, Muthukulam Raghavan Pillai and T. S. Muthaiah.
-Notably, it is the first Malayalam film to receive an A (adults only) certificate.
+It is notable for being the first ever Malayalam film to receive an A (adults only) certificate.
 The horror in the film stems from its suspenseful plot, which involves a man investigating his in-laws' connection to a ghost on his wedding night.

 Plot

-The story follows a man named Rajan who becomes suspicious of his new in-laws and a ghost linked to them, leading him to investigate the mystery during his wedding night.
+The story follows a man named Rajgopal, a.k.a.
+Rajan, who becomes suspicious of his new in-laws and a ghost linked to them, leading him to investigate the mystery on his wedding night.